citp/privacy-policy-historical/r/ro/ros/rosenberryrooms.com.md

 Customers may direct any questions or inquiries with respect to the privacy principles outlined above or about our practices by contacting the designated person(s) accountable for privacy at Rosenberry Rooms.

-If you would like to unsubscribe, please send email to marketing@rosenberryrooms.com or call us at +1(919)803-4083.
+If you would like to unsubscribe, please [click here](http://www.rosenberryrooms.com/email-preferences.html).

  **Third-Party Web Beacons**